Making Decisions About Advanced Care Planning: Early is Better Than too Late

-One of the hardes decisions chronically ill patients and their families' face is one regarding their preferences for care as they approach end of life.
-It can be difficult for them to determine if medical treatment should be continued and if so, for what length of time.
+One of the hardest decisions chronically ill patients and their families face is one regarding their preferences for care as they approach end of life.
+It can be difficult for them to determine if medical treatment should be continues and if so, for what length of time.
 Other concerns that often cloud decision-making include the uncertainty of the treatment's success, the patient's overall prognosis, and their quality of life with or without treatment.
 Many patients rely on the guidance of their physicians to help make the right choice for them.

-It's important to have open and ongoing discussions about end of life care becuase, as the patient's condition changes, so might their decisions.
-By obtaining realistic information regarding prognosis, treatment options, and the how the progression of the illness will impact daily activities, patients have a clearer understanding about what lies ahead and can make their decisions accordingly.
-Surrogate decision makers are also encouraged.
-Should the patient become incapacitated and bot be able to communicate his or her wishes, a surrogate who has maintained close communication with them will be able to speak on their behalf.
+It's important to have open and ongoing discussions about end of life care with patients and families because, as the patient's condition changes, so might their decisions.
+By getting realistic information regarding prognosis, treatment options, and how the progression of the illness will impact daily activities, patients have a clearer understanding about what lies ahead and can make their decisions accordingly.
+Designating surrogate decision makers is also encouraged.
+Should the patient become incapacitated and not be able to communicate his or her wishes, a surrogate who has maintained close communication with them will be able to speak on their behalf.

 Managing Symptoms of Agitation and Delirium at End of Life